 In this section, we summarize our primary data sources and sample restrictions.
-A comprehensive discussion of the data used in this analysis can be found in Appendix A. We construct a dataset that combines hydrologically-accurate information on the spatial extent of areas protected by US-ACE levees with transaction and assessor data for a large subset of residential properties in the continental US.
-Our dataset also includes information on the income and race of a subset of homeowners obtained from publicly-available mortgage data in addition to information on a property's topography, proximity to surface waters, past exposure to flooding, and a set of aggregate flood insurance outcomes.
+A comprehensive discussion of the data used in this analysis can be found in Appendix A. We construct a dataset that combines hydrologically-accurate information on the spatial extent of areas protected by USACE levees with transaction and assessor data for a large subset of residential properties in the continental US.
+Our dataset also includes information on the income and race of a subset of homeowners obtained from publicly-available mortgage data as well as information on a property's proximity to surface waters.

 We collect data on the US housing market from Zillow's Transaction and Assessment Dataset (ZTRAX).
 As of April 2022, ZTRAX contains detailed information on the price, timing, location, and any associated mortgage loans for more than 400 million residential property transactions obtained from public records across 2,750 US counties.
 The temporal coverage of transactions contained in ZTRAX varies by state and county, going back as far as 1990 in certain geographies.
-ZTRAX also contains tax assessor data on property characteristics-including geographic information-for approximately 150 million parcels in over 3,100 US counties.
-We exclude residential parcels containing invalid or approximate geographic coordinates and exclude transactions for which the price likely deviates from the property's market value (Nolte et al., 2021).6
+ZTRAX also contains tax assessor data on property characteristics-including geographic information-for over 150 million parcels in over 3,100 US counties.
+We exclude residential parcels containing invalid or approximate geographic coordinates and exclude transactions for which the price likely deviates from the property's market value.
+See Appendix A for a discussion of our sample restrictions.